 Recent aerial photographs will be used to determine the location of the nearest intermittent and perennial water bodies and structures that could be impacted by the proposed discharge.
 Once the aerial photographic analysis is completed, a ground survey will be conducted to confirm the location of perennial water bodies and the location and use of structures.
+The reaches of San Mateo Creek from the reservoir above San Mateo to 5 miles below the point where mine dewatering water will enter the Creek will be classified as stated in Section 8.1.2 above.

 As noted in the ground water section of this SAP (Section 9.0), monitor wells will be installed to determine the thickness and extent of the alluvium at the Roca Honda permit area and at a location in San Mateo Creek below the proposed point of Roca Honda Mine water discharge.
-The presence or absence of water in the alluvium at the base of the stream bed will be used to determine if the unnamed arroyo and San Mateo Creek are ephemeral or intermittent.